Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum

-During the execution of the MPQC protocol, in addition to the $n^2$ single-qubit quantum states required for holding a share $\bar{\bar{\mathcal{P}}}_i$, each quantum node $i$ uses $2n$ single-qubit ancillary quantum states to verify the encodings of single-qubit input quantum states $\rho^1, \ldots, \rho^n$ with the VHSS protocol, see Sec.~\ref{subsec:vhss_protocol}, and $3n$ single-qubit ancillary quantum states to apply a non-transversal $H$ gate with the gate teleportation technique involving verification of the ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$, see Sec.~\ref{subsec:gate_teleportation_protocol}, or to verify the ancillary quantum states $\bar{\bar{\ket{0}}}^i$ which may be required for the implementation of the quantum circuit $\mathcal{U}$.
+During the execution of the MPQC protocol, in addition to the $n^2$ single-qubit quantum states required for holding a share $\bar{\bar{\mathcal{P}}}_i$, each quantum node $i$ uses $2n$ single-qubit ancillary quantum states to verify the encodings of the inputs $\rho^1, \ldots, \rho^n$ by the VHSS protocol, see Sec.~\ref{subsec:vhss_protocol}, and $3n$ single-qubit ancillary quantum states to apply a non-transversal $H$ gate with the gate teleportation technique involving verification of the ancillary logical quantum state $\bar{\bar{\ket{+}}}^i$, see Sec.~\ref{subsec:gate_teleportation_protocol}, or to verify the ancillary logical quantum states $\bar{\bar{\ket{0}}}^i$ which may be required for the implementation of the logical quantum circuit $\bar{\bar{\mathcal{U}}}$.
 Thus, in total each quantum node requires $n^2 + 3n$ qubits for the implementation of the MPQC protocol.

-Finally, the communication complexity of our MPQC protocol per quantum node is $\mathcal{O}\big((n + \#\ancillas + \#H)nr^2\big)$ qubits.
-We note that the order of the communication complexity of our MPQC protocol is identical to the order of the communication complexity of the previously suggested MPQC protocol in Ref.~\cite{lipinska_pra_102_022405_2020}.
+Finally, since the communication complexity of the VHSS protocol per quantum node is $\mathcal{O}(nr^2)$ qubits, see Sec.~\ref{subsec:vhss_protocol}, the communication complexity of our MPQC protocol per quantum node will be $\mathcal{O}\big((n + \#\ancillas + \#H)nr^2\big)$ qubits, see Sec.~\ref{sec:mpqc_protocol}, which is proportional to the total number of the VHSS protocol executions during the MPQC protocol.